abhinav-TB/BlockSeek/README.md

 # BlockSeek
-BlockSeek is a decentralized alternative for such platforms.
-It provides a blockchain-based forum where any users can seek answers to questions of any kind.
+BlockSeek provides a blockchain-based forum where any users can seek answers to questions of any kind.
 They can post the question on this forum and also offer a small reward in crypto to the most satisfactory answer obtained for that question.

 ## Steps to run